Separation or divorce and your pension

 If you and your spouse separate, your spouse may be entitled to a share of your pension based on the portion of the pension you earned while you were married.

-People who live together in a marriage-like relationship for a continuous period of two years or more are considered to be common-law spouses.
-A common-law spouse has the same legal rights as a married spouse.
-It you were in a common-law relationship, your common-law spouse may be entitled to a share of your pension based on the portion of the pension you earned while you were living together.
+For pension purposes, people who live together in a marriage-like relationship for a continuous period of two years or more are considered common-law spouses.
+Common-law spouses have the same legal rights as married spouses and are also entitled to a pension benefit.

 If you were in a common-law relationship, you are considered to be separated from your spouse as soon as your relationship ends.